HelloYeew/maisim/README.md

 The project is still in an infancy stage.
 Current priorities are creating UI pieces from the figma designs and getting basic gameplay working.
 Stuff like UI adjustment and etc. might come later.

-There are plans to develop along this a website so the game can be a whole experience by itself, offering you things Maimai doesn't.
+There are plans to develop along this a website so the game can be a whole experience by itself.

 Figma designs are available at the [project's wiki](https://github.com/HelloYeew/maisim/wiki/Figma-link).